ekansh0106/point-system/README.md

-# Family Task Manager API
+# Family Point Reward System API

-A Flask-based REST API for a family task management system where parents can manage their children's tasks and activities.
+A Flask-based REST API for a family point reward system where parents can create tasks, children earn points upon completion, and redeem points for various activities.

 ## Features